vuejs/router/packages/docs/experimental/scroll-restoration.md

 ## Custom restore

-You can save an element selector and restore it with `scrollIntoView()`:
+You can save an element selector and scroll to it with a saved offset:

 ```vue [pages/Products.vue]
 <script setup lang="ts">